'Virginia Woolf,' 'Goldbergs' star George Segal dies at 87 | Celebrities | Journal Gazette

 Series co-star Brian Posehn was one of many paying Segal tribute Tuesday night.

-“I grew up watching him, total old school charm, effortless comedic timing,” Segal's “Just Shoot Me” Posehn said.
+“I grew up watching him, total old school charm, effortless comedic timing,” Posehn said.
 “Doing scenes with him was one of the highlights of my life, but getting to know him a little and making the legend laugh was even cooler.”

 Throughout his long acting career, Segal played the banjo for fun, becoming quite accomplished on the instrument he had first picked up as a boy.
 He performed with his own Beverly Hills Unlisted Jazz Band.